Optimal Control of an SIR Model with Noncompliance as a Social Contagion: Introduction

-In this manuscript, we develop a compartmental epidemiological model which incorporates human behavior in an explicit, mechanistic manner.
-We then consider optimal control of the model and observe the differences in optimal control strategies in different parameter regimes.
 The remainder of the manuscript is organized as follows.
-In section \ref{sec:OurModel}, we introduce our model, derive the reproductive ratio, and discuss stability of disease-free equilibria (though a full proof of our stability theorem is relegated to appendix \ref{sec:appendix}).
-In section \ref{sec:OptControl}, we introduce the optimal control problem that we will solve and give a characterization of the optimal control maps via the Pontryagin optimality principle.
-In section \ref{sec:results}, we discuss the results of simulation of our model in different parameter regimes.
+In section \ref{sec:OurModel}, we introduce our model, derive the reproductive ratio, and discuss stability of disease-free equilibria.
+In section \ref{sec:OptControl}, we introduce the optimal control problem that we will solve and prove existence of optimal controls for a reasonably generic cost functional.
+In particular, our existence proof allows for $L^1$ control cost and discontinuous controls, which are physically meaningful for our model.
+In section \ref{sec:numericalMethods}, we describe the application of the SQH method \cite{SQH} to our problem, and prove convergence of the algorithm.
+In section \ref{sec:results}, we discuss the results of simulations of our model in different parameter regimes.
+Specifically, we make some qualitative observations regarding the optimal control strategies that result from different policy-maker preferences.
 Finally, section \ref{sec:conclusion} includes a brief conclusion and discussion of avenues for future work.